a13xp0p0v/kernel-build-containers/README.md

   -q, --quiet           for running `make` in quiet mode -t, --single-thread   for running `make` in single-threaded mode (multi-threaded by
                         default)
+  -d, --docker          force to use the Docker container engine (default) -p, --podman          force to use the Podman container engine instead of default Docker
 ```

 __Configure the Linux kernel with `menuconfig` in the needed container:__